douglask3/r_LimFIRE/docs/notes.md

 Some weakneness:
 	- Some parts of the world havbe >100% burnt area per year (quantify).
 However, this is an asumption in most DGVM-fire models, many of which fail to simulate >30% burnt area anywhere.
         - Assumens only 1 fire season (quantify area with > 1 season)
+## Data choice

+### alpha
+Unfortunately, there is no reliable global data set of soil moisture.We there- fore used the ratio of actual to equilibrium evapotranspiration (α), which is widely used as an index of plant-available mois- ture (Prentice et al., 1993), as a surrogate for soil moisture.
+This index is calculated from the CRU TS3.1 climate data as described in Gallego-Sala et al. (2010).
+Equilibrium evap- otranspiration refers to the water loss from a large homoge- neous area under constant atmospheric conditions.
+Estimated actual evapotranspiration depends on the rate of supply of moisture from the soil, which declines in proportion to soil water

 # Discussion
 - Model process base models also  incoporate simulation of rate of spread (which often includes moisture and fuel), both to incorporatwe affects of e.g.wind speed, and to obtain fire information such asd intensity to simnulate veg-fire feedback.